Account

 Two separate guardrails apply at bulk-add time too:

 These rules only apply at campaign bulk-add.
-Logging an individual message to an account already in a campaign doesn’t re-run these checks — do_not_contact is the only exception, enforced at message-send time too.
+Logging an individual message to an account already in a campaign doesn’t re-run these checks — opt-outs are the exception: both the blanket do_not_contact status and a per-purpose opt-out matching the campaign’s goal are enforced at message-send time too, so an opt-out recorded after the account joined a campaign still blocks that campaign’s composer.

 A customer who wrote in “please stop selling to me but we’d love to participate in your customer research” gets do_not_contact_purposes=['sales'].
 Sales campaigns are blocked from contacting them; research, customer-expansion, renewal, and event campaigns can still reach them.